 Digital Object Identifier (DOI)

 Malek-Ahmadi, Michael; Perez, Sylvia E; Chen, Kewei; and Mufson, Elliott J., "Braak Stage, Cerebral Amyloid Angiopathy, and Cognitive Decline in Early Alzheimer's Disease."
 (2020).
-Neurobiology Articles.
+Translational Neuroscience.
 478.